-(a) No person shall engage in falconry or possess a raptor identified in section 26-67e-13 of the Regulations of Connecticut State Agencies for the purpose of falconry in the state of Connecticut without a valid falconry permit issued pursuant to section 26-67e of the Connecticut General Statutes.

-(b) No person in violation of 50 CFR 13, 20, 21 or 22 shall engage in falconry or possess a raptor identified in section 26-67e-13 of the Regulations of Connecticut State Agencies for the purpose of falconry in the state of Connecticut.

-(c) No person shall be issued a falconry permit if such person has been convicted of violating the falconry laws or regulations of any jurisdiction of the United States or convicted of violating any federal migratory bird laws or regulations within a five year period preceding the date upon which a permit application is received by the commissioner.

-(d) No falconer shall take any raptor from the wild in Connecticut pursuant to section 26-92 of the Connecticut General Statutes except that a falconer may capture by use of a bow net, mistnet, dho-ghazza net or bal-chatri trap a legally possessed captive-bred or hybrid raptor that has escaped, provided the raptor has been banded with a seamless band pursuant to section 26-67e-15(b) of the Regulations of Connecticut State Agencies, the raptor is wearing an item of falconry equipment, and the raptor is returned to the custodial falconer or surrendered to the commissioner.
+- (a) No person shall engage in falconry or possess a raptor identified in 26-67e-13 of the Regulations of Connecticut State Agencies for the purpose of falconry in the state of Connecticut without a valid falconry permit issued pursuant to section 26-67e of the Connecticut General Statutes and a federal permit issued pursuant to 50 CFR 21.28 and 21.29. - (b) No person shall possess, import, or transport any raptor for falconry purposes in the state of Connecticut without a permit issued pursuant to section 26-55 of the Connecticut General Statutes. - (c) No person shall be issued a falconry permit if they have been convicted of violating the falconry laws and regulations of any state or the federal government within a 5-year period preceding the date upon which a permit application is received by the commissioner. - (d) No falconer shall take any raptor from the wild in Connecticut pursuant to section 26-92 of the Connecticut General Statutes except that a falconer may capture by use of a bow net, mist-net, dho-ghazza net or bal-chatri trap a legally possessed captive-bred or hybrid raptor that has escaped provided that the raptor has been banded with a seamless band pursuant to subsection (b) of section 26-67e-15 of the Regulations of Connecticut State Agencies and the raptor is wearing an item of falconry equipment.

-(e) A falconry permit does not authorize the propagation of any raptor.
+(e) No person who holds a falconry permit shall propagate any raptor.
+(Adopted effective March 1, 2004)

 Sec.
 26-67e-3.
-Application for a permit; renewal of a permit
+Application for a permit